sboeckle/delivery-date/README.md

 ## Tests

+Some tests have been added, check the `./test` folder.
-some tests can be run by running `npm run test`
+They can be run using `npm run test`